Hanwha Eagles

-The Hanwha Eagles (한화 이글스) are a South Korean professional baseball team based in Daejeon.
-They are a member of the KBO League.
-The Eagles' home ballpark is Daejeon Hanbat Baseball Stadium.
-The Eagles have won the Korean Series once, in 1999, and the league pennant twice.
-As of 2022, the Eagles have played in the postseason 13 times, being the runner-up in the Korean Series five times.
+The Hanwha Eagles (한화 이글스) are a South Korean professional baseball team based in Daejeon that competes in the KBO League.
+The Eagles' home ballpark is Daejeon Hanwha Life Ballpark.
+As of 2025, they have played in the postseason 14 times.
+They have won the Korean Series once, in 1999, and the league pennant twice.

 History

 Founded in 1985 as the Binggrae Eagles (Binggrae was the then-trademark of Hanwha's confectionery branch), they debuted in 1986 as the seventh franchise of the league.
 Japanese-born pitcher Jang Myeong-bu went 1–18 with a 4.98 ERA in the 1986 season.
 The team went 31–76 overall in 1986, and Jang retired after the season.

 The Eagles made it to the Korean Series four times in their first seven years of existence (in 1988, 1989, 1991, and 1992), losing each time.
 In 1993, the club changed its name to Hanwha Eagles after Binggrae's separation from Hanwha conglomerate.

 Pitchers Song Jin-woo and Jung Min-cheul were the team's one-two punch through the 1990s and much of the 2000s.
 Song played for the team for 21 seasons, between 1989 and 2009.
 He currently holds several KBO pitching records, including his 210 wins, 2,048 strikeouts, and 3,003 innings pitched.
 He is the only pitcher in KBO League history to win 200 games, and the only one to strike out 2,000 or more batters.
 Jung, for his part, played 16 seasons for the Eagles (1992–1999 and 2002–2009).
 He won at least ten games for the team for eight straight seasons, from 1992 through 1999.

 The club was renowned for its slugging percentage from the late 1990s to the early 2000s, nicknamed the "Dynamite Bats" in reference to explosive products under one of Hanwha's main business lines.
 The 1999 championship team was led by American imports Dan Rohrmeier and Jay Davis, as well as Koreans Song Ji-man and Chang Jong-hoon, and had a slugging percentage of .487, the highest team total in KBO League history.